 There were behind-the-scenes tensions between Terrance Dicks and script editor Christopher H. Bidmead on the changes made during the story.
-Thankfully Terrance’s story came out alright in the end.
+Thankfully, Terrance’s story came out alright in the end.

-Peter Moffatt was chosen to direct this story on the basis it would be a gothic tale.
+Peter Moffatt was chosen to direct this story on the basis that it would be a gothic tale.
 Peter managed to persuade JNT to revert the script back to its gothic form after it became too futuristic and scientific.